0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 Navigate to the [Contracts](https://browser.partisiablockchain.com/contracts) menu in the Browser and click on the " Deploy contract" button.
 Upload the `petition.wasm` and `petition.abi` files.
-The dashboard will then render a form for the initialization function.
+The Browser's main panel will then render a form for the initialization function.
 If you inspect the `lib.rs` file in your IDE, you will see that this matches the _initialize_ function.

 You can give your petition contract any name by filling in the Description field.